j-boivie/autochef/README.md

 # Autochef

-A silly program telling for telling you what to do.
+Autochef (Swedish for "auto boss") is a silly program telling for telling you what to do.

 ### Language support